gr-/birdie/README.md

 First, download the zip file of the birdie project from the [github repos](https://github.com/gr-/birdie).

-If required, assign first the `https_proxy` variable to the URL of your own proxy server:
+If required, don't forget to assign the `https_proxy` variable to the URL of your own proxy server:

     > export https_proxy=http://<url-of-your-proxy-server>:<port>

+## INSTALL FOR PEOPLE IN A HURRY

 The following two series of commands are a shorthand for the all install procedure (see below).